Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow

 \subsection{Connecting $B_{c}\rightarrow D^{*}$ with $B_{c}\rightarrow D$ form factors}

 The plan in this subsection is to use the information of $B_{c}\rightarrow D$ form factors supplied by HPQCD \cite{Cooper:2021bkt} to obtain the $B_{c}\rightarrow D^{*}$ form factors.
 We do so by constructing a unified description of both the channels, using the Heavy Quark Effective Theory (HQET), utilizing the trace formalism, and retaining both leading and subleading contributions in the heavy quark expansion.
-This would allow us to express all the 10 form factors, 3 for $B_{c}\rightarrow D$ and 7 for $B_{c}\rightarrow D^{*}$ channels, in terms of just two universal soft functions.
+This would allow us to express all 10 form factors, 3 for the $B_{c}\rightarrow D$ channel and 7 for the $B_{c}\rightarrow D^{*}$ channel, in terms of just two universal soft functions.